olivierKopp/Labo-SMTP-2018-olivierKopp-florentPiller/README.md

 ## How to to setup a mock server

-All you have to do is run the docker build form the docker directory- In order to start the docker, use the commande docker run -d -p 25:25  -p 8282:8282 mockmock in docker.
+All you have to do is run the docker build form the docker directory- In order to start the docker, use the commande docker run -d -p 25:25  -p 8282:8282 nameOfTheImage .
 You can now send pranks and see the reslut in a web broser at the adress 192.168.99.100:8282.

 ## How to use the application